 Bustling cosmopolitan cities, inhospitable jungle forests, snowed mountain tops, mesmerising ruins and colourful folklore – South America is a place of incredible natural and cultural diversity.
-You could spend a lifetime travelling this part of the American continent and still not have seen everything there is to see.
+You could spend a lifetime travelling this part of the American continent and still not see everything there is to see.
 However, this 4-week itinerary from Buenos Aires to Lima, although far from complete, provides you with a glimpse of some of the best that this part of the world has to offer.

 Although 4 weeks might seem rather short to cover such a vast part of South America, it can easily be done.
 Yes, distances here are big, but I found out that with advanced planning and prioritising (and taking an internal flight here and there) travelling from Buenos Aires to Lima in 4 weeks is perfectly doable.
 In fact, I think it’s THE perfect itinerary if you’re short on time, but still want to get a sneak peek of Argentina, Chile, Bolivia and Peru – 4 countries that are connected not only by the Andes Mountains but also by their shared Inca past.

 I did this trip in March-April 2017, and these were some (but not all) of my highlights: